itsaahsan/itsaahsan/README.md

 # Hello there, I'm Amimul Ahsan! 👋

-### AI Engineer & Full-Stack Developer · Dhaka, Bangladesh 🇧🇩
+### Software Engineer & AI Engineer · Dhaka, Bangladesh 🇧🇩

 </div>

-I'm a self-taught engineer who decided to skip the traditional path and build my own curriculum from the world's best institutions — Harvard, DeepLearning.AI (Andrew Ng), Google, and Meta — **2,000+ hours deep**.
+I'm a self-taught engineer who decided to skip the traditional path and build my own curriculum from the world's best institutions — Harvard, DeepLearning.AI (Andrew Ng), Google, and Meta.

-I work across the full stack — I can design a RAG pipeline in the morning, train a PyTorch model in the afternoon, and wrap it in a FastAPI + React app by evening.
+I work across the full stack — I can design a RAG pipeline in the morning, build a LangGraph agent in the afternoon, and wrap it in a FastAPI + React app by evening.

 Besides tech I'm into continuous learning, solving algorithmic puzzles, and occasionally going down rabbit holes on how neural networks actually work at a mathematical level.
 If you're reading this in 2026, I'm probably still building — but getting better every single day.